mraardvark/pyedbglib/README.md

 pyedbglib is a collection of tools to talk to Microchip CMSIS-DAP based debuggers.
 Build it, install it, and use it with various application scripts to interact with xEDBG debuggers.

+## Disclaimer
+Most testing has been done using nEDBG, although in theory the same API works on all xEDBG variants.

 ## TLDR
 Examples of how to install pyedbglib in development mode and lint are shown in the Makefile